 Making stir fry marinade

-- In a small bowl, combine all the ingredients very well ensuring cornstarch is fully incorporated. (see not Note 2)
+- In a small bowl, combine all the ingredients very well ensuring cornstarch is fully incorporated. (see note 2)

 Stir frying beef